- How is lymphoma of the skin treated?

 People getting this treatment often have flu-like side effects, such as fatigue (which can be severe), fever, chills, headaches, muscle and joint aches, and mood changes.
 The side effects tend to be worse when higher doses are used.

 Retinoids are drugs related to vitamin A. Retinoids such as all-trans retinoic acid (ATRA), acitretin, isotretinoin (Accutane), and bexarotene (Targretin) can be used to treat some skin lymphomas, especially mycosis fungoides and Sezary syndrome.
-Bexarotene can be used as a topical treatment when only a few small skin lesions are present, but retinoids are often taken in pill form for skin lymphomas that are more extensive.
+Bexarotene can be used as a topical treatment when only a few small skin lesions are present, but retinoids are often taken in pill form for skin lymphomas that are more widespread.

 Side effects of systemic retinoids can include headache, nausea, fever, increased blood levels of triglycerides (fats), thyroid problems, and eye problems.
 Some retinoids can cause more serious side effects, like fluid buildup in the body.
-These drugs should never be given to a woman who is pregnant or who might become pregnant, as they may cause serious birth defects.
+These drugs should never be given to a woman who is pregnant or who might become pregnant, as they can cause serious birth defects.

 High-dose chemotherapy with stem cell transplant (SCT)

-The blood-forming stem cells used for a transplant are obtained either from the blood (for a peripheral blood stem cell transplant, or PBSCT) or from the bone marrow (for a bone marrow transplant, or BMT).
+The blood-forming stem cells used for a transplant come either from the blood (for a peripheral blood stem cell transplant, or PBSCT) or from the bone marrow (for a bone marrow transplant, or BMT).
 Peripheral blood stem cells are collected in a procedure similar to a blood donation, while bone marrow donation is usually done in an operating room with the donor under general anesthesia (in a deep sleep).
 Bone marrow transplants were more common in the past, but they have largely been replaced by PBSCTs.

 Allogeneic stem cell transplant